noble-ai/open-source-contributions-unit_tests-tutorials/README.md

-# noble-notebooks
+# Open Source Contributions
- This is where the publicly accessible notebooks are stored.
+# Unit Tests and Tutorials

+This repository contains notebooks for Noble's implementations of:
+`tf.SparseTensor.from_dense()`
+`tf.SparseTensor.dense_sparse_matmul()`

+These notebooks contain unit tests as well as tutorials explaining why these features are useful.